DeeNewcum/DB-ColorPrompt/README.md

 # DESCRIPTION

-When used alongside the [perldebug](https://metacpan.org/pod/default%20debugger), this provides the ability to hilight the prompt in the given color.
+When used alongside the [default debugger](https://metacpan.org/pod/perldebug), this provides the ability to hilight the prompt in the given color.

 # AUTHOR